Kasinathan-v/Threads/README.md

 Multiple threading is used for concurrent execution and thread is part/one among the multithreads.

-Calculating Factorial for big number may take huge time.
+Calculating Factorial for an array of numbers may take huge time.

 So, we can create threads and excute the computation concurrently.